naturegirl/dropbox-photo-sync/README.md

 Now go to Project Properties -> Android and add android-support-v7-appcompat as a Library ("is Library" doesn't have to be checked).
 You might have to delete existing broken references.

 I'm not sure why Eclipse now always creates these compatibility issues with Android projects, but hopefully this fixes it.
 After all the errors are gone, just compile and run the project like you would with any other Android project.

-Let me know if there are any other issues.

-## Code
+If you want to contribute, create issues for bugs or feature requests, or fork the project and hack on it.

 ## License
 ``` text